-The following modification were made in 2015.
+The following modifications were made for the 2015 survey.

 - 1. Bike sharing and composting items were added to capture data on those particular - 2.
 A follow-up question asking about bus ridership in the past week for those who have ridden the bus. - 3.
 A question was added that asked about university-sponsored air travel. - 4.
 A follow-up question about ever participating in U-M programs if they have not participated in the past year was added. - 5.
 The 20-minute timeout was reduced to 15-minutes for both instruments for security reasons.